hkevin01/CONVENTION-APP/README.md

 - **Documentation**: Check the docs/ folder first
 - **Stack Overflow**: Tag with `convention-app` for community help

+### ConventionCatCorp Integration Questions

+- **Contact**: Open to discussing integration possibilities with ConventionCatCorp team
+- **Proposal**: This project can be adapted to fit ConventionCatCorp standards and requirements

 ---

 ## 🙏 Acknowledgments